spine-tools/Spine-Toolbox/docs/source/examples/diet_problem.rst

 Alternatively, you can clone the repository if you have Git installed.

 We also need to create a Python environment with Pyomo, the HiGHS solver and :literal:`spinedb_api` installed.
-:literal:`spinedb_api` will be used to read the input data and to write the final results to the output database.
+:literal:`spinedb_api` will be used to read the input data and to write the results to the output database.

 Start by opening a command prompt and :command:`cd` to the :literal:`Diet-problem-demo/` directory.